 Many boys in the past came to Abingdon on free places either under the Direct Grant or the Assisted Place schemes.
 Since the demise of these schemes, the School has expanded its own bursary provision and aims to expand it further.

-Typically, our transformational bursaries are 90-100% of school fees.
-This means a boy will be supported for his full career at Abingdon School – not just his fees, but additional costs such as curriculum trips, or a suit and laptop for sixth formers.
+Pupils are on varying levels of support at Abingdon School from 10%-100% of fees.
+Those boys who receive a 100% bursary also receive support for additional costs such as curriculum trips, school bus charges, school uniform and exam fees.
 This often makes the difference for families.
 Those who benefit bring fresh perspectives, motivation and inspiration to the whole school.